 - 1. The homework assignment book is to be used daily by all students in grades 1-5.
 It is both an assignment book and a communication tool.
 Parents should ask to see a student's homework assignment notebook daily. - 2.
 No homework is to be given on Wednesdays, school program nights, or P.T.F. nights.
 However, there may be an occasional test given on Thursday if announced the previous week.
 The test should be properly reviewed on Tuesday and Wednesday if given on Thursday.
 There are occasions due to bad weather, short weeks, or numerous interruptions where a test or quiz could be given on a Thursday as a makeup date. - 3.
 No homework should be given to students who attend revival meetings at Faith Church or their own church's revival.
 A note/email/call must be received from a parent for those attending their own church's revival.
-For students who do not attend Faith Church, homework may be assigned when Faith Church is having revivals or conferences. - 4.
-General guidelines for length of homework assignments:
+For students who do not attend Faith Church, homework may be assigned when Faith Church is having revivals or conferences.

-Grade 1-2

-Grades 3-4

-Grade 5

-MS/HS

-MS/HS

-MS/HS

-Minutes

-MS/HS

-MS/HS

-- 5. Students who use their time wisely during the day will experience less homework at home. - 6.
+- 4. General guidelines for length of homework assignments: - Grade 1-2 30 minutes - o Grades 3-4 45 minutes - o Grade 5 60 minutes - MS/HS 2 hrs. maximum - 5.
+Students who use their time wisely during the day will experience less homework at home. - 6.
 Students are expected to do all homework assignments neatly, completely, and on time. - 7.
 If an emergency arises preventing the student from doing homework, the parent should write a note stating the situation. - 8.
 If a student has been sick, the school will give him a reasonable amount of time to complete his missed work.